oscarorti/pixelcraft/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Create an account on [Replicate](https://replicate.com) and get the access token from your personal settings
+3. Create an account on [Replicate](https://replicate.com) and get the access token from your personal settings.

+In [Replicate](https://replicate.com) there is a free tier, so you don't need to add billing information for demo purposes.

 ## Execution